Bethnal Green: Origins and administration

 The term Bethnal Green originally referred to a small common in the Manor and Ancient Parish of Stepney; around which a small settlement developed.

-By the seventeenth century the area had become a Hamlet, a territorial sub-division of Stepney, with a degree of independence.

-Continued housebuilding and population growth in the 18th century led to the Hamlet area becoming a fully independent daughter parish in 1743.
+By the seventeenth century the area had become a hamlet, a territorial sub-division of Stepney, with a degree of independence.
+Continued housebuilding and population growth in the 18th century led to the hamlet area becoming a fully independent daughter parish in 1743.
 The parish had a church, a benefice (for its priest) and vestry (for its people) in 1743.

 In 1855 Bethnal Green was included within the area of the Metropolitan Board of Works to which it nominated one member and the various local government bodies were replaced by a single incorporated vestry which consisted of 48 elected vestrymen.

 Under the Metropolis Management Act 1855, any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Matthew Bethnal Green was divided into four wards (electing vestrymen): No. 1 or East (9), No. 2 or North (9), No. 3 or West (15) and No. 4 or South (15).

 The (civil) parish became a Metropolitan Borough in 1900, which merged with some of the neighbouring areas, to become the new London Borough of Tower Hamlets, in 1965.

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).